© 2023 R-Tools Technology Inc.

 Or you may obtain unpredictable results and lose all of your data.

-R‑Studio writes directly to a hard drive only when writing recovered data and from its hex editor, if writing is enabled.
-In all other actions, R‑Studio only reads data and analyzes them, and never modifies data on the hard drives being analyzed.
+R‑Studio writes directly to a drive only when writing recovered data and from its hex editor, if writing is enabled.
+In all other actions, R‑Studio only reads data and analyzes them, and never modifies data on the drives being analyzed.

 Most operating systems use lazy-write.
-So, there is a time lag between file actions and actual changes on data on a hard drive.
-R‑Studio analyzes data on hard drives only.
+So, there is a time lag between file actions and actual changes on data on a drive.
+R‑Studio analyzes data on drives only.
 That is why it does not always detect recent changes in data structure.

-Most operating systems constantly write their service information on hard drives.
+Most operating systems constantly write their service information on drives.
 Such writing is especially intensive during startup and shutdown procedures.
 When an operating system deletes a file/folder, it treats the space where it has resided as empty and may write something in this place.
 If this happened, the file/folder and its parameters may be detected correctly, but its data may be lost.

 Folder names like $$$Folder58448 on NTFS partitions mean that the folder has not been found on the drive but some references to it have been.
-For example, folders My documents , Work , Photos have been found and all they have one parent folder, whose description has not actually been found on the disk, so its name is unknown and therefore represented as $$$Folder58448 .
-It may happen that the description of such folders was outside of the scan area, so try to enlarge the region or scan the entire hard drive.
+For example, folders My documents , Work , Photos have been found and all they have one parent folder, whose description has not actually been found on the drive, so its name is unknown and therefore represented as $$$Folder58448 .
+It may happen that the description of such folders was outside of the scan area, so try to enlarge the region or scan the entire drive.
 If that does not help, most likely that the description of the folder has been overwritten.

 Folder names like $ROOT58448 on FAT partitions mean that some folders have been found, but they cannot be included into the folder structure for this FAT partition.
 Sometimes, such folders may contain other folder structures.